ReneBri/BOAS-Assignment/README.md

 I managed to make this quite responsive with only a small amount of media querys.

 ** Department Dropdowns **
 This was the first thing I worked on and it definitely took the longest.
-But it's ultimatly building these sort of things which is what I enjoy the most about web development.
+But it's ultimatly building these sort of things that are what I enjoy the most about web development.
 The "womens" and "mens" departments dont have sub-sub menus that dropdown but the "kids" and "baby" departments do.

+** Search Modal **
+I saw that there was a search function on the site.
+I didn't add a search functionality but I did want to incorporate the a modal into this.

 ### Things I would like to improve